makersacademy/takeaway-challenge/README.md

 - Create new instance of menu - menu contains a fixed list of dishes and their price
 - Display contents of menu instance

-- Order item/items off menu
+- Place order of items (from menu) and specify the quantity of each item
 - Add items in order together to create bill total
--
+- add error message if item specified is not on menu?

 -
 - Implement the ability to place orders via text message

 ## Still to complete/refactor

 - [ ]
 - [ ]

 ## Takeaway